-- I use 6 bone in blade cut pork chops that are about 1/2 inch thick.
-Also, if using thicker, make 1 or 2 slits in the fat on the outer side of each chop so they don't curl when cooking.
+- Get 6 bone-in, blade cut pork chops that are about 1/2 inch thick.
+If using thicker chops, make 1 or 2 slits in the fat on the outer side of each chop so they don’t curl when cooking.

-- I like to place my bacon in the freezer for 2-3 minutes to firm up and it makes it easier to slice into strips, optional.
+- Place bacon in the freezer for 2-3 minutes to firm up and it will be easier to slice into strips.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.